Fréchet space

 The topology of every Fréchet space is induced by some translation-invariant complete metric.

 Conversely, if the topology of a locally convex space $X$ is induced by a translation-invariant complete metric then $X$ is a Fréchet space.

 Fréchet was the first to use the term "Banach space" and Banach in turn then coined the term "Fréchet space" to mean a complete metrizable topological vector space, without the local convexity requirement (such a space is today often called an "F-space").

-The condition of locally convex was added later by Nicolas Bourbaki.
+The local convexity requirement was added later by Nicolas Bourbaki.

-It's important to note that a sizable number of authors (e.g. Schaefer) use "F-space" to mean a (locally convex) Fréchet space while others do not require that a "Fréchet space" be locally convex.
+A sizable number of authors (e.g. Schaefer) use "F-space" to mean a (locally convex) Fréchet space while others do not require that a "Fréchet space" be locally convex.

 Moreover, some authors even use "F-space" and "Fréchet space" interchangeably.

 When reading mathematical literature, it is recommended that a reader always check whether the book's or article's definition of "F-space" and "Fréchet space" requires local convexity.